Alan Gardner 1st Baron

 Gardner served as M.P for Plymouth from 1790-6 and for Westminster with his political adversary Charles James Fox from 1796-1806, becoming a candidate for this seat at the request of prime minister William Pitt, and sustaining a severe verbal assault from Fox’s supporters amongst the mob during the hustings.
 He was a friend of Pitt’s father, Lord Chatham.
 When Gardner spoke, or ‘sounded off’ in the House of Commons the Whigs loved to mimic him.

-He was renowned for being pugnacious and irascible, zealous and forceful, exceedingly brave, excitable, nervous and bellicose.
+A patron of Admiral Peter Rainier, he was renowned for being pugnacious and irascible, zealous and forceful, exceedingly brave, excitable, nervous and bellicose.
 Whilst on fleet duty he often stayed awake at night pacing his stern gallery to ensure that the ship astern did not ram his.
 Collingwood viewed him as the perfect disciplinarian and admirably suited for the command of a fleet, whilst St. Vincent described him as ‘zealous and brave with the worst nerves possible’.
 He had heavy black eyebrows, flaring nostrils, a strong jaw, and missing upper teeth.
 The seamen knew him as ‘Old Junk’, as it was said that he kept his ships at sea until they were on salt junk.
 The wife of the first lord of the admiralty, Lady Spencer, accused him of having a ‘childish fondness for his men’ His flag-lieutenant for much of the time between 1796 and 1804 was Henry Morris, brother of Amherst Morris who was the first lieutenant of the Nymphe at her capture of the Cleopatra in 1793.